maddestlabs/tstorie/README.md

 - **Layer System** - Z-ordered layers with transparency support.
 - **Terminal Resizing** - All layers automatically resize when terminal or browser window changes size.
 - **Nim-based scripting** - Code with executable code blocks.
 Powered by [Nimini](https://github.com/maddestlabs/nimini).
-- **Reusable Libraries** - Helper modules for advanced events, animations, TUI, transitions and more.
+- **Reusable Libraries** - [Helper modules](https://github.com/maddestlabs/tstorie/tree/main/lib) for advanced events, animations, TUI, transitions and more.

 ## Getting Started

+Quick Start:
+- Create a gist using Markdown and Nim code blocks
+- See your gist running live: `https://maddestlabs.github.io/tstorie?content=gist:gistid`

+Create your own project:
+- Create a project from t|Storie template and enable GitHub Pages
+- Update index.md with your content and commit the change
+- See your content running live in moments

+Native compilation:
+- In your repo, go to Actions -> Export Code and get the exported code
+- Install Nim locally
+- Replace index.nim with your exported code
+- On Linux: `./build.sh`.
+Windows: `build-win.bat`.
+For web: `./build-web.sh`

+You'll get a native compiled binary in just moments, Nim compiles super fast.

 ### Web Usage